Azure/azure-sdk-for-net/sdk/mixedreality/Azure.MixedReality.RemoteRendering/README.md

 its maximum lease time.
 This example shows how to query the current properties and then extend the lease if it will expire soon.

-> [!Note] The runtime SDKs also offer this functionality, and in many typical scenarios, you would use them to
+> NOTE: The runtime SDKs also offer this functionality, and in many typical scenarios, you would use them to
 > extend the session lease.

 ```csharp Snippet:UpdateSession